How Long Does A Hookah Last?

 Hookah Bowl Shapes & Designs

-While size definitely plays a part in how long your hookah session can last, the “style” of bowl will also have an effect!
+While size definitely plays a part in how long your hookah session can last, the “style” of the bowl will also have an effect!

 When talking about bowls, there are three main styles to look at.
 There are traditional “Egyptian” style bowls, “Vortex” style bowls, and “Phunnel” style bowls.

-When we say an “Egyptian” style bowl, we are talking about the old school style designs that you would find on a Khalil Mamoon hookah.
+When we say an “Egyptian” style bowl, we are talking about the old-school style designs that you would find on a Khalil Mamoon hookah.
 Often made of clay, these bowls will have several smaller holes that sit in the bottom of the bowl.

 You would pack the tobacco over the holes in the bottom, taking care not to block those holes.
-While these bowls are definitely solid options, the holes being in the bottom of the bowl can cause your session duration to be diminished.
+While these bowls are definitely solid options, the holes in the bottom of the bowl can cause your session duration to be diminished.

 Why you might ask?
-Well I’ll tell you dear reader!
+Well, I’ll tell you, dear reader!
 Shisha tobacco contains liquid ingredients, such as honey, molasses, glycerin, and flavoring.
 When putting this juicy tobacco directly over holes, gravity will take hold and a lot of that flavoring juice will start to drip down through the bowl into the hookah and base.

-If that flavor juice is in the hookah or base, you know where it isn’t?
+If that flavor juice is in the hookah or base, do you know where it isn’t?
 In your bowl!
-If there’s less flavoring and juice that stays in the bowl, there will be less to smoke and could cause your session to end up being shorter or not taste as flavorful as expected.
+If there’s less flavoring and juice that stays in the bowl, there will be less to smoke which could cause your session to end up being shorter or not taste as flavorful as expected.